pjanec/dirigent/README.md

 ## Scripts

-Dirigent can run user-provided C# scripts having access to all the capabilities of the Dirigent.
+Dirigent can run user-provided C# scripts.

+Available scripts are predefined in SharedConfig.xml and can be started/stopped in similar way as plans.

+Scripts can act as "intelligent plans", adding some user defined logic, separating the details from the high level needs (the user needs to start the system and to know if it succeeded, or switch the system mode without knowing what it means to the processes...)

+Scripts can

-A script can access all features of the dirigent (starting apps, plans etc...)
+* Access all features of the dirigent (starting apps, plans etc...)

-Available scripts are predefined in SharedConfig.xml.
+* Respond to certain conditions (some machine boots up, some app starts/dies etc.)
+* Define own sequences of actions
+* Take parameters (once when the script starts)
+* Return status (arbitrary text string)

 ### Script Operations